spotweb/spotweb/docs/pipelined-comments-retriever.md

   text ARTICLE retrieval, but the current legacy spots flow still calls it one-by-one via `readFullSpotPipelined()` because image/NZB prefetch and fullspot persistence are interleaved with per-spot processing.
-- Scheduled reports have no separate full ARTICLE body path; their conversion in this iteration is the shared Base `GROUP`/`XHDR`/`XOVER` text transport.
+- Scheduled reports have no separate full ARTICLE body path; their scheduled retrieval uses the shared Base `GROUP`/`XHDR`/`XOVER` text transport.

 The scheduled bulk flow uses: